 In 2017, I took the option of redundancy from a job in a well-known bank in Edinburgh, and swapped my office chair for a kayak seat and my spreadsheets for a OS map, and I am pursuing my passion for kayaking and the outdoors.

-I also paddle rivers and understand the value of continual learning.
+I occasionally use a short surf kayak, and paddle down rivers which makes me understand the value of continual learning.
 I’ve completed a course on coastal Interpretation, understanding weather and climate and tidal habitat.